Otto Binder: Final years and death

 In 1973, Binder worked for Vincent Fago's Pendulum Press, adapting classic science-fiction stories into comic book format, including Frankenstein, The Invisible Man, The Time Machine, 20,000 Leagues Under the Sea, and The Mysterious Island.

 He died in Chestertown, New York, on October 13, 1974, leaving behind, counted Bridwell, "almost 50,000 pages of comics" comprising "over 1,300 scripts for Fawcett" and "more than 2,000 for 20 other publishers", including "some 93 heroes in 198 magazines".

 Awards and legacy

 Binder was posthumously inducted into the Jack Kirby Hall of Fame in 1999 and the Will Eisner Hall of Fame in 2004.
 He was the posthumous recipient of the Bill Finger Award in 2010.

 Binder is referenced in the first episode of the 2015 television series Supergirl as the title character prevents a crippled jet from crashing into the "Otto Binder bridge".
+The first episode of the third season of My Adventures with Superman, which introduces the series' version of Bizarro, depicts him being raised by a scientist named Dr. George Otto Binder, a combination of the names of Binder and Bizarro co-creator George Papp.